LinkedIn company pages have a ceiling.

 Employee advocacy on LinkedIn is needed for various reasons, but here are the top 4-

-It builds authentic trust and credibility: As of 2025, 92% of B2B buyers trust recommendations from employees over traditional advertising.
+It builds authentic trust and credibility: As of 2025, 92% of B2B buyers trust employee recommendations over traditional advertising.

 It expands reach & engagement far beyond company pages: Content shared by employees gets 8X more engagement than the same post shared from a brand account, and click-through rates can be 200% higher.

-It strengthens employer branding and recruitment: Companies with formal employee advocacy programs are 58% more likely to attract top talent; employees feel more loyalty and engagement when they’re empowered to be advocates.
+It strengthens employer branding and recruitment: Companies with formal employee advocacy programs are 58% more likely to attract top talent; employees feel greater loyalty and engagement when they’re empowered to advocate.

 It drives sales pipeline and industry influence: Roughly 3% of employees share company content, which can generate ~30% of a brand’s total LinkedIn engagement.
 Plus, up to 20% revenue growth.